Portugal Crypto Tax: The Ultimate Guide for 2026

 Portugal’s Crypto Tax Regime

-Under Portugal’s 2023 State Budget, a dedicated tax regime for cryptoassets was introduced, changing how individuals are taxed on cryptocurrency transactions.
+A dedicated tax regime for cryptoassets was introduced in 2023, changing how you are taxed on cryptocurrency transactions.

 The law classifies crypto‑related income into three main buckets under the Personal Income Tax Code, each with its own rules and rates: